rksawyer/memfault-docs/README.md

 # Memfault Docusaurus

-_Docs are auto-deployed when you commit to master (merge a PR!)_ If the deploy fails, netlify will roll back to the previous version
+_Docs are auto-deployed when you commit to `main` (merge a PR!)_ If the deploy fails, netlify will roll back to the previous version.

 ![static/img/memfault-docusaurus.png](static/img/memfault-docusaurus.png)